Published By Janet Gershen-Siegel at August 28th, 2017

 Also, per the IRS, using this arrangement there is a 1 in 7 chance of an IRS audit.
 There is a 1 in 50 possibility for corporations!
 Avoid confusion and dramatically reduce the chances of an Internal Revenue Service audit at the same time.

-But what if your business is a corporation or an LLC (limited liability corporation)?
+You may be asking: Do I need a DBA for my LLC?
+What if your business is a corporation or an LLC (limited liability corporation)?
 If it is, then the IRS already considers those to be separate entities.
-Those kinds of business configurations will need EINs and that will alleviate the need for a DBA.
+Those kinds of business configurations will need EINs.
+That will alleviate the need for a DBA.

 Visit the IRS website and get an EIN for the company.
 They’re totally free.
 Choose a business entity such as corporation, LLC, etc.

 A small business can begin as a sole proprietor.
-But you will probably wish to switch to a variety of corporation or partnership to minimize risk and maximize tax benefits.
+But you will probably wish to switch to a variety of corporation or LLC to minimize risk and maximize tax benefits.

 A business entity will matter when it comes to tax obligations and liability in case of litigation.
 A sole proprietorship means the owner is it when it comes to liability and tax obligations.
 No one else is responsible.